xli52/something.ai/server/README.md

 Once you finished the above steps, open a new terminal or source the .zshrc/.bashrc file so that the Google API key will be in your environment.

-Now you are good to good.
+Now you are good to go.